Pi-Dev/PiDevUtils/readme.md

 - **[CanvasInitialize.cs](Assets/PiDev/Utilities/UI/CanvasInitialize.cs)**
   Automatic Canvas configuration for touch-only devices or specific setups.
+  This component was created to help me overcome the nonsense where canvases stay at (0,0) during edit time.
+With this you can make a world space canvas attached to editing camera, but still get overlay UI during runtime.

 - **[ImagePreferredSizeScaler.cs](Assets/PiDev/Utilities/UI/ImagePreferredSizeScaler.cs)**
   Auto-scale Image preferred size while preserving aspect ratio.